redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/platform-alteration/tainted-node-kernel ensures that the Node(s) hosting CNFs do not utilize tainted kernels.
 This test case is especially important to support Highly Available CNFs, since when a CNF is re-instantiated on a backup Node, that Node's kernel may not have the same hacks.'
 Result Type|normative
 Suggested Remediation|Test failure indicates that the underlying Node's kernel is tainted.
 Ensure that you have not altered underlying 	Node(s) kernels in order to run the CNF.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.14
+Exception Process|There is no documented exception process for this.